Dedicated to continued education

 I ONLY WORK ON ONE PLACENTA AT A TIME

-Your safety is my top priority, I will only work on one placenta at any given time.
-In the rare event that two of my clients give birth on the same day, I have a few options in place for both clients to choose how they wish to proceed.
-I will complete the first placenta, disinfect everything, and then begin the second one.
-I pay close attention to detail and ensure that each client receives the highest level of safety.
-To maintain my availability, I have decided to limit the number of clients I accept each month.
-Moreover, I have a team of backup specialists with similar skills and experience who are always on standby.
-My service doesn't end when I deliver your capsules.
-You can consult with me at any time, and I will be happy to answer any questions you have about your placenta products.
+Your safety is my top priority, so I only process one placenta at a time.
+In the rare event that two clients give birth on the same day, I offer flexible options to accommodate both.
+I complete the first placenta, thoroughly disinfect, and then begin the second.
+I limit the number of clients each month to ensure personalized care, and I have a team of experienced backup specialists on standby.
+My commitment to you doesn’t end with delivery—I'm always here to answer any questions you have about your placenta products.

 PREPARATION AREA IS PROPERLY DISINFECTED

-I thoroughly disinfect my entire preparation surface with a bleach solution before and after use.
-The concentration of bleach used exceeds OSHA protocols to prevent cross-contamination.
-To remove any bleach residue, I do a clean water rinse and then lay down food-safe paper on my workspace as an added barrier.
+I take extra precautions to ensure a safe environment by thoroughly disinfecting my preparation surface with a bleach solution before and after use.
+The bleach concentration exceeds OSHA guidelines to prevent cross-contamination.
+After rinsing with clean water to remove any residue, I cover the workspace with food-safe paper as an added barrier for extra protection.

 EQUIPMENT IS PROPERLY DISINFECTED

-To prevent cross-contamination, it is essential to disinfect the equipment after every use, as it comes in contact with multiple clients.
-My protocol includes washing everything with hot soapy water, followed by a rinse.
-Then, the equipment is fully immersed in a 10% bleach solution for half an hour.
-A final rinse with clean water is necessary to eliminate any bleach residue.
-This disinfection process is the standard required by OSHA and the EPA and is designed to kill STIs and blood-borne pathogens.
-Also, I replace the equipment yearly and prefer to use disposable products whenever possible.
-If you wish, I can prepare your placenta using your equipment.
+To prevent cross-contamination, I disinfect all equipment after each use, as it comes into contact with multiple clients.
+My process includes washing everything with hot soapy water, followed by a rinse, then fully immersing the equipment in a 10% bleach solution for 30 minutes.
+A final rinse with clean water ensures all bleach residue is removed.
+This process adheres to OSHA and EPA standards, effectively eliminating STIs and blood-borne pathogens.
+I also replace equipment annually and prefer using disposable products when possible.
+If you’d like, I can prepare your placenta using your own equipment.

 gbs+ and placenta encapsulation: Is it safe?

-Since the mother was GBS-, and her breastmilk also tested GBS-, it seems likely that the infant was colonized by family members who passed on the infection unknowingly.
-It is also possible that the first treatment did not entirely eradicate the infection.
+Since the mother was GBS-negative and her breast milk tested negative, it’s more likely the baby was colonized by family members, and that the first round of treatment did not fully eliminate the infection.

 if I test gbs+, can I still encapsulate?